ncail/noaa-lighthouse-problem/README.md

    - CSV file with filename `[base_filename]_temporal_shifts_summary.csv`.

 - **Annotated raw data**
-    - A complete table of the raw primary and reference series data, annotated with the corresponding datum shift and temporal shift for each data point.
+    - A complete table of the raw primary and reference series data, for all years of data, annotated with the corresponding datum shift and temporal shift for each data point.
     - CSV file with filename `[base_filename]_annotated_raw_data.csv`.

 ## Requirements